Grindhead/MidgarPixiTech/README.md

 ### Step 3: Automated Deployment

-Once the PR is approved, GitHub will automatically deploy to NPM.
+Once the PR is approved, GitHub will create a new release PR.
+Once the release PR is approved, GitHub will automatically deploy to NPM.

 ## Available Commands